0xPolygon/polygon-docs/docs/pos/operate-node/validator/run-validator/binaries.md

 ## Port configuration details

-Here are a few instructions on how to configure ports for Sentry and Validator nodes.
+Here are a few instructions on how to configure ports for sentry and validator nodes.

 ### For Sentry nodes